pivotal/docs-tap/overview.md

   service applies these opinions to fleets of developer workloads as they are deployed to the platform, saving operator and developer time.

-- **Default Roles for Tanzu Application Platform**
+- **Default roles for Tanzu Application Platform**

-  This package includes five default roles for users and service accounts: app-editor, app-viewer, app-operator, workload and deliverable.
-These roles are available to help make it faster and easier for operators to limit the permissions that a user or service account will require on a cluster running TAP.
-They are built using aggregated cluster roles in kubernetes RBAC.
+  This package includes five default roles for users and service accounts: app-editor, app-viewer, app-operator, workload, and deliverable.
+These roles are available to help operators limit the permissions that a user or service account requires on a cluster running Tanzu Application Platform.
+They are built using aggregated cluster roles in Kubernetes role-based access control (RBAC).

   Default roles only apply to a user interacting with the cluster using kubectl and Tanzu CLI.
-TAP GUI support for Default roles will be introduced in a future release.
+Tanzu Application Platform GUI support for default roles is planned for a future release.

 - **Developer Conventions**